 Best Things To Do in Normandy

-Normandy's attractions are spread across the region, so we suggest you either spend a few days in just one or two towns or you take a couple of weeks, rent a car and see a cache.
-If you're a foodie, you'll enjoy the food in Trouville and Honfleur (think: beachside oysters) or Camembert and Pont-l'Évêque (think: cheese).
-Should you enjoy the Impressionist works of Monet, then consider touring his home in Giverny.
-You'll find a quaint yet impressive city of cafés, museums and cathedrals in Rouen (it's not called "the city of a thousand spires" for nothing).
+Normandy's attractions are spread across the region, so we suggest you either spend a few days in just one or two towns or you set aside a week or two, rent a car and see a cache.
+If you're a foodie, you'll enjoy the bounty in Trouville and Honfleur (think: beachside oysters) or Camembert and Pont-l'Évêque (think: cheese).
+Should you enjoy the impressionist works of Monet, then consider touring his home in Giverny.
+You'll find a quaint yet impressive city of cafes, museums and cathedrals in Rouen (it's not called "the city of a thousand spires" for nothing).
 And then there's the D-Day Beaches and the war cemeteries in Bayeux, Caen and Colleville-sur-Mer.

 Updated August 15, 2019

 - #1View all PhotosfreeD-Day Beaches#1 in NormandyBeaches, Monuments and Memorials, FreeTYPE2 hours to Half DayTIME TO SPENDBeaches, Monuments and Memorials, FreeTYPE2 hours to Half DayTIME TO SPENDRead More

 World War II's successful Operation Overlord took place on the coast of France.
 Although there were heavy Allied casualties, this invasion turned the tide in the war and helped lead to the fall of Nazi Germany.
 Today this piece of coastline, which includes Sword, Juno, Gold, Omaha and Utah beaches, is collectively known as the D-Day Beaches.